YashashriGawande/Hackathon-E-Summit-22-IIT-Indore/README.md

 ## About

-SandBox India is a platform where successful entrepreneurs and investors help fledging entrepreneurs to accelerate their dreams.
+SandBox India is a platform where successful entrepreneurs and investors help fledging entrepreneurs to accelerate their dreams.The intention is to build a strong ecosystem that is conductive for the growth of startup businesses, to drive sustainable economic growth and generate large scale employment opportunities.